 • You've become isolated and don't feel like you can talk to anyone about what's really happening

-• You feel ashamed because you're accomplished, intelligent, and capable—this isn't supposed to happen to people like you
+• You feel ashamed because you're accomplished, intelligent, and capable and that this isn't supposed to happen to people like you

 How Therapy For Emotional Or Narcissistic Abuse & Controlling Relationships Helps